|

 "Header -Section 2-"

-- On the right side it still says "Same as Previous."
+- On the right side it still says "Link to Previous."
 If you were to

-The Different Odd and Even option allows you to format your headers and
+The Different Even and Odd option allows you to format your Headers and

 footers differently.
 For example, you may want the page numbers on the odd